Before we get any further, it’s important that you have an answer to the question ‘what is dropshipping?’

-One point I want to stress is that you, the retailer, are responsible only for two steps: sending orders to the supplier and shipment information to the consumer.
-Sometimes, you’ll have to be responsible for other things like customer support, but if everything goes smoothly, those two steps are all you have to do.
+One point that needs to be stressed is that you, the retailer, are responsible only for two steps: sending orders to the supplier and shipment information to the consumer.
+Sometimes, you’ll have to be responsible for other things like customer support, but if everything goes smoothly, those two steps are the only ones you have to complete.

 All of this sounds like a complicated puzzle, but once you learn how to dropship, it’s a smooth process for everyone involved.
 You, the dropshipping merchant, can do everything remotely and never even touch a single product!

-Let me reiterate that you don’t need any business experience to open a dropshipping storefront.
+Remember that you don’t need any business experience to open a dropshipping storefront.
 It certainly helps, but it’s not necessary.
 Many budding entrepreneurs don’t ever chase their dreams because they believe they need an MBA or years’ worth of experience.
-This is totally not the case.
-One of the benefits of dropshipping is that you can learn how to dropship as you go along.
+This is not the case.
+One of the benefits of dropshipping is that you can learn how to dropship as you go.

 Better yet, there are numerous resources that make dropshipping easier than ever before.
 For example, this useful video provides some great advice on getting started.
 You can have absolutely zero business experience and still easily make a profit.
 You’ll need to learn the ropes along the way, and it will be challenging at times, but it’s more than worth it.